 As part of the acquisition, Skyworks is taking over the infrastructure and automotive businesses of Silicon Labs.
 It will help Skyworks grow in the future.
-This fiscal year’s earnings per share are expected to be $11.57.
+This fiscal year’s earnings per share expected to be $11.57.
 It represents a 10% improvement over fiscal 2021.

 Skyworks isn't the most interesting as a dividend yield, but it still ranks among the top performers in the market.
 According to our estimates, Skyworks has a 10% growth potential, a reasonable price that is currently 7% below fair value.

 The final stock we will hold is Microchip Technology.
-Various semiconductor products are developed, manufactured, and sold by this company.
+Various semiconductor products developed, manufactured, and sold by this company.
 Microchip develops microcontrollers for general purpose, automotive, industrial, and embedded applications.
 Additionally, the company offers connectivity, computing applications, as well as various other related products.

-The Microchip was founded in 1989, generates nearly $6 billion annually, and is valued at $46 billion.
+The Microchip was founded in 1989, generates nearly $6 billion annually, and valued at $46 billion.
 On November 4, Microchip reported its second-quarter earnings, which showed a very big improvement over last year.
-In the third quarter, $1.65 billion was generated, an increase of 26% over the previous quarter.
+In the third quarter, $1.65 billion generated, an increase of 26% over the previous quarter.

 A large backlog of orders and strong underlying demand contributed to the company’s higher revenue.
 Gross margins were 65.3% of revenue in the quarter, producing a record adjusted net income of $1.07 per share.
-It would easily mark a record year for earnings for the company, as our earnings-per-share estimate has been raised to $4.50 for this year.
+It would easily mark a record year for earnings for the company, as our earnings-per-share estimate raised to $4.50 for this year.